kokolegorille/app/WEBPACK4.md

 ## 5. Eslint

-To install eslint
+To install eslint.

 ```bash
 $ yarn add -D eslint
 ```

-To configure eslint, You need to select from multiple questions.
+To configure eslint, You need to answer multiple questions from the command line.

-For this example, I choosed Airbnb, React, YAML but You are free to select what You prefer.
+In this example, I choosed Airbnb, React, YAML but You are free to select what You prefer.

 ```bash
 $ eslint --init